Postoria MCP server is now available for AI agents

 Postoria now has an official MCP server, making it easier to connect AI agents and MCP-compatible tools to your social publishing workflow.

-The Postoria MCP server works with the Postoria Public API and gives supported AI clients a structured way to understand your workspaces, connected social accounts, queues, media, and posts.
+The Postoria MCP server gives supported AI clients a structured way to understand your workspaces, connected social accounts, queues, media, and posts.
 Instead of manually copying details between tools, you can let an AI agent prepare parts of the publishing workflow through Postoria while keeping the final action clear and traceable.

 You can use the MCP server in two ways.
-Local desktop clients can run the npm package, and hosted MCP clients can connect to the Postoria hosted MCP endpoint at https://mcp.postoria.io/mcp.
+Local desktop clients can run the npm package, and MCP clients that support hosted MCP connections can connect to the Postoria hosted MCP endpoint at https://mcp.postoria.io/mcp.
 The server is open source on GitHub, available as an npm package, and documented in the Postoria MCP server help article.

 What is MCP?